-The funny thing about “direct mail” is that those two words can be LOADED with assumptions about how the process should be executed, but there are all kinds of different ways to execute a direct mail campaign (and some of these variations can bring about some significantly different results).
+The funny thing about “direct mail” is that those two words can be LOADED with assumptions about how the process should be executed, but there are all kinds of different ways to handle a direct mail campaign (and some of these variations can bring about some significantly different results).
 For example…

 - Where is the list coming from?

-- How is the list being sorted?
+- How is the list sorted?

 - What kind of mail piece is being sent out?